TonyZhang2004/Character_Table_of_Symmetric_Groups/README.md

 Download all required files that are mentioned right before the code block from the gdrive link provided [above](#getting-started).

+You may also change some parameters as you require.
+The parameters which you may change are given at the begining of each code block.
+If you feel comfortable coding and want to modify our code to fit your requirements, you may change other parts of the code as well.

 ## Computations
 ### [Frobenius Formula](https://en.wikipedia.org/wiki/Frobenius_formula)
 Given an integer partition $\lambda = \lambda_1 + \lambda_2 + \cdots + \lambda_k$ of $n$, let $\chi^{\lambda}$ be the corresponding irreducible character of $S_n$, and let $\chi^{\lambda}_{\mu}$ be short for the value of $\chi^{\lambda}$ at any $g$ with cycle type $\mu$, denote $l_j  =\lambda_j + k - j$, and $i_j$ the number of times $j$ appears in $\mu$, so $\sum\limits_j i_jj = n$.